1 The Omelet

-Keri: OK, Well, I can teach you how I make them,
+Keri: Well, I can teach you how I make them,

-which is the same way my father and grandmother make them, which is a
+which is the same way my father and grandmother make them so it is a

 Todd: OK.
 Yeah!
 Yeah!

-Keri: First you take some eggs and crack them into a bowl, and whisk them up, quite, so they're quite high and fluffy, and in a hot pan, and you need a pan that's that's kind of small, that the sides go up at an angle.
-You put some oil and heat it up, so it's quite hot, and then you take your whipped up eggs, or whisked up eggs, and pour them into the pan, and as it's cooking, if you take a spatula, and push the bottom layer of the egg, to the side, to the sides, and then to the middle, so the uncooked egg gets to the bottom of the pan.
+Keri: First you take some eggs and crack them in a bowl.
+Whisk them up, so they're quite high and fluffy.
+In a hot pan, and you need a pan that's that's kind of small that the sides go up at an angle.
+You put some oil and heat it up, so it's quite hot.
+Then you take your whipped up eggs or whisked up eggs and pour them into the pan.
+As it's cooking, if you take a spatula and push the bottom layer of the egg to the sides and then to the middle so the uncooked egg gets to the bottom of the pan.

 Todd: Oh, OK.
 Wow!

 Keri: OK.
-And keep doing that until most of the egg is cooked so you should have a nice thick omelet and then flip it over, you'll only have to cook that side lightly.
+And keep doing that until most of the egg is cooked.
+You should have a nice thick omelet and then flip it over.
+You'll only have to cook that side lightly.
 Put your fillings on the top and fold it over and let it sit just long enough to melt the cheese.